Philip Humber: Kansas City Royals (2010)

 On December 15, 2009, Humber signed a minor league contract with the Kansas City Royals, receiving an invitation to spring training.
 After he pitched to an 11.74 ERA in four spring training games, the Royals reassigned Humber to their minor league camp on March 22.

 Humber was assigned to start the year with the Triple-A Omaha Royals of the PCL.
 On June 10, 2010, while pitching in a game for Omaha, Humber was hit in the face on a line drive by Luis Cruz.
 After lying on the mound for a few minutes, he was able to get up and walk on his own to the dugout.
 He was then transported to a local hospital, where he received eighteen stitches.
 He earned the second PCL Pitcher of the Week Award of his career for his play during the week ending August 1.
 He won the award after posting a complete game shutout against the Nashville Sounds on July 30, in which he struck out seven batters while allowing only four hits.

 However, Humber began to regain the velocity he had lost following Tommy John surgery in 2005.
 Humber was called up by the Kansas City Royals on August 5, 2010, when Kansas City designated José Guillén for assignment.
 On August 25, Humber pitched three relief innings for the Royals against the Detroit Tigers and earned his first MLB win.
 He finished the 2010 season with a 2–1 win–loss record and 4.15 ERA in eight games (one start) for the Royals.
 He also appeared in 21 games (20 starts), for Triple-A Omaha, going 5–6 with a 4.47 ERA.
-The Royals designated Humber for assignment in December 2010, in order to make room on the roster for newly signed Jeff Francoeur.
+The Royals designated Humber for assignment on December 15, 2010, in order to make room on the roster for newly signed Jeff Francoeur.